 - If any problem can’t be fully solved, re-review the business case to ensure the product is still viable.

-Because you’ve done the upfront work of identifying the problem you’re solving, within identified constraints, and your team has considered multiple ways to deliver the solution, you have enough information to write the specification.
+Because you’ve done the upfront work of identifying the problem you’re solving, within identified constraints, and your team has considered multiple ways to deliver the solution, you have enough information to write the product spec.

 Also, as you develop the specification, check back to make sure that the product is still a valid solution to the problem.
 It is easy to get caught up in the trade-off inherent in developing a product and forget to check and see if you are still on target.

-This approach also manage the expectations of your stakeholders as the process is controlled, there is a framework and transparency that prevents anyone from overriding decisions.
-At any point in the project you’ll be able to explain exactly what value your product offers and why it needs to have the features that the team has specified.
+This approach also manages the expectations of your stakeholders.
+As the process is controlled, there is a framework and transparency that prevents anyone from overriding decisions.
+At any point in the project, you’ll be able to explain exactly what value your product offers and why it needs to have the features that the team has specified.

 I recognize that in some industries this is a big change from how products have been designed and built.
-But as markets get more competitive just delivering another iteration of something you’ve built before isn’t going to keep you in business for long.
+But as markets get more competitive, and products grow increasingly complex, just delivering another iteration of something you’ve built before isn’t going to keep you in business for long.